-Emotional healing can be rest, it can be careful reflection.
-It can be self-care, confrontation, silence, therapy, exercise and many other things.
-It’s as individual as we are.
-There’s no right way to do it, no set timeframe, it’s not even linear.
-How we piece ourselves back together looks and feels different for everyone — but healing is a quiet teacher that will show us the way forward.
+Emotional healing can involve rest and/or thoughtful reflection.
+It can also necessitate self-care, confrontation, silence, therapy, exercise and many other things.
+How we piece ourselves back together looks and feels different for everyone; working through our healing can be what shows us a way forward.

 Emotional & Psychological Trauma – Help Guide